J-H-Freedman/website/theater/sanctuary-for-independent-media-intro.md

 ---
 layout: post-media
+title: Sanctuary for Independent Media Intro
 content_title: Sanctuary for Independent Media Intro
-content_description: The Sanctuary for Independent Media's 10th anniversary, I redesigned their logo and animated it for the intro to their videos.
+content_description: For the Sanctuary for Independent Media's 10th anniversary, I animated an intro to their videos that is still used today.
 The mediums used are charcoal and pastel on 20 lb white paper.
-The foreground was superimposed onto the background in post production using Adobe products.
 ---

 <div class="video-container">
-    <iframe src="https://player.vimeo.com/video/101361925" allow="autoplay; fullscreen" allowfullscreen></iframe>
+    <iframe width="560" height="315" src="https://www.youtube.com/embed/ifgiCDjuWQI?si=9HfSkOCOUSZlpGJR" allowfullscreen></iframe>
 </div>